The Power of Positive Politics

 Organizations are filled with employees who are trying to succeed.
 However, simply being a dedicated, hard-working employee is usually not enough.
 For example, two managers at the same level in an organization may not be equal in terms of their power and influence.
 One manager may be more influential because he or she is well liked and respected by subordinates and superiors.
 In addition, he or she may understand the politics of the organization and how to “play the game.”
 Influence, power and politics are on-going processes in day-to-day organizational life with important implications for organizational performance and employee satisfaction.
 Leaders must often act politically to gain and hold their powerful leadership positions.
 Thus, success in the workplace demands that an individual not only be competent in task and functional skills, but also in political skills.

-This workshop will introduce you to the powerful role that organizational politics plays in a corporate environment and the conditions under which political activity is most likely to occur.
+This course introduces you to the powerful role that organizational politics plays in a corporate environment and the conditions under which political activity is most likely to occur.
 Participants will be able to identify different types of political behaviors, both functional and dysfunctional.

 Defining Politics, Power, and Influence